 Nothing is certain when it comes to markets, life or global events, or anything in our greater financial pictures.
 Effective retirement planning often requires taking that uncertainty into account.

-Our Tulsa, OK retirement planners analyze different scenarios with you.
+As part of the planning process, our Tulsa, OK retirement planners analyze different scenarios with you to see how a plan may respond under varying conditions.
 We can:

 - Model the impact of longer-than-expected life expectancy